Alt text: A man in formal attire sits at a desk with architectural plans on a tablet and a computer displaying a house design.

 3. Consider Cultural Associations – Even if the name doesn’t translate badly, does it have any unintended meanings in other cultures?

-4. Avoid Overly Complex Names – Simplicity makes it smoother for international audiences to remember and pronounce your name.
+4. Avoid Overly Complex Names – Simplicity makes it easier for international audiences to remember and pronounce your name.

 If your aim is to create a production company with a global reach, a little extra research can save you from some awkward branding moments.